cl2205/cache-proxy-node/README.md

 2. **Cache**: A temporary in-memory LRU (least recently used) cache that uses a hash map and doubly linked list.
 Stores up to 50 entries or 5MB of memory by default.
 Hash allows for O(1) lookup time of cached entries.
 Newest entries are added to tail, while oldest entries are removed in O(1) time from head as memory and size limits are reached.
 Individual entries also have a default self-expiration and are removed from cache after 1 hour.

 3. **Host server**: The host server is the destination where the proxy forwards requests and is set to listen to requests on port 4000.
-It sends back a basic text response for a demo purposes.
+It sends back a basic text response for demo purposes.

 ## How to Install